pknoche/Appointment_Manager/ReadMe.md

 that have at least one customer assigned to them are displayed.

 #### Exiting the program:
-To exit the program, simply click the X button at the top of the window.
+To exit the program, click the X button at the top of the window.
 There is no need to manually save anything before exiting since data is automatically synchronized with the database.